fo0s/10monkeys/README.md

 The idea is to host a ruby based web crawler/scraper on a raspberry pi and only running 10 nodes, randomly generate webpages (brute force), scraping non web words and re-create a modern series of novels using only the words found.

-The idea is to see how long the process would take to complete from loading in the novels to be broken down into a readable database to comparing what's been found on the crawl.
+How long the process would take to complete depends entirely on loading the comparative materials to be broken down into a readable database and comparing what's been found on the crawl.

 Stats can be generated based on the results, namely;